California's Great America Review

 Water Rides

 While I never rode any water rides at California's Great America, I can tell you what I saw.
 I saw a log flume that looked pretty cool.
 There was a rapids ride, a shoot the chutes.
-And then of course, there's the water park that was closed during both of my visits.
-That's all I know of Great America's Water Rides.
+And yeah, that's all I know of Great America's Water Rides.

 Dining